Six of our favourite Scottish poets

 by John Glenday

-John Glenday is poet who constantly blindsides and moves us, whose direct and pure lyric brings us, again and again, face-to-face with the mystery of our being here.
-The elemental themes long associated with Glenday’s name are strongly represented in this collection, but new readers will also find a wonderful poet of familial and romantic love, as well as a sly humourist and satirist; as the book also features work from long-out-of-print early collections, they will also discover that Glenday's voice has always been uniquely his own.
+John Glenday is poet who constantly blindsides and moves us, whose direct and pure lyric brings us, again and again, face-to-face with the mystery of our existence.
+The elemental themes long-associated with Glenday’s name are strongly represented in this collection, but new readers will also find a wonderful poet of familial and romantic love, as well as a sly humourist and satirist.
+The book also features work from long out-of-print early collections.

 Kathleen Jamie